If your baby has been acting a lot fussier lately, you might be asking yourself when do babies start teething.

 I simply put the pacifier in the freezer for about 5 minutes, just enough for it to get cold which feels good on baby’s gums.

-We always used the Phillips Avent Pacifiers that can be found here on Amazon, but I think it really is a matter of preference for your little one.
+We like these glow in the dark pacifiers, but I think it really is a matter of preference for your little one.

 Side note: we used pacifiers with my daughter who is now 2 and she got her teeth in much sooner than other kids her age.